 Choliya is also known as Hara chana in hindi and Harbhara in marathi language.
 I have already posted about hara chana or choliya in this recipe post of Aloo choliya pulao. few more recipes you can make with choliya is choliya paneer curry or choliya chaat or choliya salad.
 The tender greens of chickpea plant are also available during winters and with them I make this Gravy recipe of chane ka saag.

-taste and texture wise, choliya is somewhat similar to dried green chana. so you can easily replace the dried green chana with choliya in a dish with minor changes.
+Taste and texture wise, choliya is somewhat similar to dried green chana.
+So you can easily replace the dried green chana with choliya in a dish with minor changes.

-i usually cook choliya in the pressure cooker. in this recipe too, i cooked the choliya first in the onion tomato gravy. then later have added potatoes and cooked the potatoes. if both the chickpeas and the potatoes are cooked together, the choliya might remain uncooked and the potatoes will get over cooked. these fresh green chickpeas do not get mushy or pasty after cooking. they retain their shape even after getting cooked. so no issues if they get slightly over cooked.
+I usually cook choliya in the pressure cooker. in this recipe too, I cooked the choliya first in the onion tomato gravy.
+Then later have added potatoes and cooked the potatoes.
+If both the chickpeas and the potatoes are cooked together, the choliya might remain uncooked and the potatoes will get over cooked. these fresh green chickpeas do not get mushy or pasty after cooking.
+They retain their shape even after getting cooked.
+So no issues if they get slightly over cooked.

-aloo choliya curry recipe below:
+aloo choliya recipe

 - 1 cup fresh green chickpeas (choliya or hara chana or harbhara)

-- 1 large potato (aloo) Or 100 to 120 grams potatoes - peeled and diced
+- 1 large potato (aloo) or 100 to 120 grams potatoes - peeled and diced

-- 1 medium onion (pyaaz) Or 50 to 60 grams onion - roughly chopped
+- 1 medium onion (pyaaz) or 50 to 60 grams onion - roughly chopped

-- 1 large tomato (tamatar) Or 100 to 120 grams tomatoes - roughly chopped
+- 1 large tomato (tamatar) or 100 to 120 grams tomatoes - roughly chopped

 - 3 to 4 small sized garlic (lahsun) - chopped